nodatime/nodatime.org/src/NodaTime.Web/Markdown/unstable/migration-to-3.md

 Noda Time 3.x to *.NET Framework 4.7.2+* and *.NET Core 2.0+*.
 See the [.NET Standard Versions](https://github.com/dotnet/standard/blob/master/docs/versions.md) documentation for more details.

+AllowPartiallyTrustedCallers (.NET Framework only)
+====

+The `net45` library in Noda Time 2.x was marked with the `AllowPartiallyTrustedCallers` attribute to allow it to be used by partially trusted code.

+The concept of partially trusted code is no longer supported, and the attribute has no effect in .NET Core (and was not present on the `netstandard1.3` library in Noda Time 2.x), so has been removed from Noda Time 3.x.

+This may be a breaking change if you have a deployment that depends upon this attribute being present.

 Binary serialization
 ====